lisafast/lacnotredame/content/_index.md

 The Association tests samples of water from the Lakes for phosphorus, nitrogen and E-coli on a regular basis.
 Volunteer and Lake Association member Carol Doré has collected samples for testing for over 10 years.
 Say Thank You when you see her!

 ***2018 Update:*** Water clarity tests show a return to our more usual clarity levels of above 5.0 metres.
 Very low levels of Eurasian Milfoil in the lake so far (early August).
-Testing results not in yet.
+Water chemistry tests show some high e-coli at location 6 (new sample has been collected) and in Usher.
+Nitrogen and phosphate levels are normal.

-* [See detailed recent and historical water quality reports](/water/qualityreports/) and a 2014 study of the Lake ecosystem by ABV-7
+* [See summary of recent reports and all water data back to 2005](/water/qualityreports/) and a 2014 study of the Lake ecosystem by ABV-7
 * [Map of lake with water testing locations](/map/maps/)
 * Association membership fees fund the water testing.